-- to only propose candidates certifying their full availability for the entire period of the mission; keeping in mind that the date between notification and deployment will be extremely tight. - to ensure an appropriate balance between the observers' past professional experiences (various types of public or civilian background). - to remind pre-selected observers to update their personal data in the ROSTER before the submission of their candidatures.
-For the entire selection process and the preparations for fielding, the Commission will only take into consideration the data entered in the CV in the Roster (departure airport, passport data, e-mail addresses, telephone numbers, etc.).
+- to only propose candidates certifying their full availability for the entire period of the mission; keeping in mind that the date between notification and deployment will be extremely tight. - to ensure an appropriate balance between the observers' past professional experiences (various types of public or civilian background).

+- to remind pre-selected observers to update their CV in the ROSTER before the submission of their candidatures.
+For the entire selection process and the preparations for fielding, the Commission will only take into consideration the data entered in the CV in the Roster (departure airport, passport data, email addresses, telephone numbers, etc.).
 Should a CV not include all the required information, the applicant may be rejected.
-Further communication by the candidate (for example concerning new departure airport, changed e-mail, etc.) will not be taken into consideration. - to rank in each category all shortlisted observers by order of suggested preference. - to inform the observers of the information and Terms of Reference detailed in the annex to the present Note (in particular regarding deployment dates & forfeit (lump sum). - to inform the observers that proficiency in English may be tested through phone interviews by European Commission officials during the selection process. - to inform observers of the security instructions and health precautions and requirements as published on the websites of their respective Ministries and Embassies.
-More information on health precautions and requirements will be communicated by the Service Provider to selected candidates at a later stage. - to notify observers of the strict security posture of the mission which foresees: - compulsory HEAT training upon arrival in Iraq; - mandatory accommodation, paid by the mission, in secure compounds in three LTO hubs Baghdad, Erbil, Basra; - limited movements strictly for professional purposes; - movements conducted in B6 Armoured Vehicles, involving Armed Close Protection, and depending on assessment, they may additionally be reinforced by local law enforcement escort. - to inform observers that selected candidates are expected to provide a fit to work certificate (template provided in annex) prior to their deployment.
-Candidates with pre-existing chronic illnesses, who are at risk of developing serious complications if they contract COVID-19, should thoroughly discuss with their doctor. - to inform the observers to follow diligently throughout their assignment the EU Code of Conduct and its Ethical aspects for Election Observers as well as the European Commission and EU EOM Core Team and Service Provider instructions, particularly security and safety instructions, upon deployment and until the end of their assignment.
+Further communication by the candidate (for example concerning new departure airport, changed e-mail, etc.) will not be taken into consideration. - to rank all shortlisted observers by order of suggested preference. - to inform the Observers of the information and Terms of Reference detailed in the annex to the present note (in particular regarding deployment dates & forfeit (lump sum)). - to inform the observers that proficiency in English may be tested through phone interviews by European Commission officials during the selection process. - to inform Observers of the security instructions and health precautions and requirements as published on the websites of their respective Ministries and Embassies.
+More information on health precautions and requirements will be communicated by the Service Provider to selected candidates at a later stage. - to inform the observers to follow respectfully and at any time during their assignment as observers the EU Code of Conduct and its Ethical aspects for Election Observers as well as the European Commission and EU EOM Core Team and Service Provider instructions, particularly security and safety instructions, upon deployment and throughout the mission.